But wild beasts of the desert shall lie there . . . and satyrs shall dance there (Isaiah 13:21, KJV).

 21 But desert creatures will lie down there . . . and SHAGGY GOATS will frolic there (NASB)

 In mythology, satyrs were half-human and half animal.
 They possessed the head of a man (with horns) and torso of a human but had the legs and feet of a goat.

 Devils and the fall of Babylon

 21 The wild animals of the desert will make it (ancient Babylon) their home.
 The houses will be haunted by howling creatures.
 Ostriches will live there, and THE DEMONS (saiyr) will come there to dance (Isaiah 13:21, TLB)

-14 The wild animals of the desert will mingle there with wolves and hyenas.
-Their howls will fill the night.
-There the NIGHT-MONSTERS will scream at each other, and THE DEMONS will come there to rest (34:14, TLB)
+14 The wild animals of the desert will mingle there with wolves and hyenas . .
+There the NIGHT-MONSTERS will scream at each other, and THE DEMONS will come . . .
+(34:14, TLB)

 God promised in Isaiah 13:20 - 22 to destroy the ancient city of Babylon to such an extent that not only would no human every live there again, it would become a place where only wild animals and demons (saiyr) reside.
-Isaiah 34:14 alludes to the time, in the near future, where 'Babylon' will again be judged and be fit for only beasts and demons.
+The fourteenth verse of Isaiah 34 alludes to the time, in the near future, where 'Babylon' will again be judged and be fit for only beasts and demons.

 John Gill's Exposition of the Entire Bible explains Revelation 18:2 as 'Babylon the Great' becoming "the habitation of devils; as old Babylon was of satyrs, Isaiah 13:21 demons, which appeared in a hairy form, like goats."
 Albert Barnes Notes on the Bible states that this verse in Revelation is "in allusion to the common opinion that the demons inhabited abandoned cities, old ruins, and deserts . . .
 The language here is taken from the description of Babylon in Isaiah 13:20 - 22."